commandprompt/pgmanage-docs/src/en/05_enterprise.md

 The TCP port that web service will listen for the connections.

 `AUDAX_URL_PREFIX`
-Default: None which means that the app is seved from the root URI.
+Default: None, which means that the app is served from the root URI.
 This configuration option allows to serve audax from non-root URLs like https://myhost/audax/

 `AUDAX_SSL_ENABLED`